 2. Collate everything

 Do you have a master checklist that covers everything?
-For example:

 - Event deadlines (artwork, sponsorship, equipment delivery, bump-in and bump-out, event promotion)